Flukas88/Flukas88.github.io/_posts/2020-02-24-How-to-create-a-ca-and-certs.md

 comments: true
 ---

-Here is a snippet that can be used to create a CA and certeficates for apps.
+Here is a snippet that can be used to create a CA and certificates for apps.

     # create CA
     openssl genrsa -out ca.key 4096